Vrishalig/test/README.md

 2. Add sugar, tea powder, and crushed ginger.<br>
 3. Boil for few minutes.<br>
 4. Add milk. <br>
-5. Strain using a strainer and server hot.
+5. Strain using a strainer and serve hot.

 </body>
 </html>